jmoenig/Snap/DEVLOG.md

 ## in development:
 * **New Features:**
+    * new "Code to Blocks to Code" library, translates text code to blocks and vice-versa
     * new 3D Beetle Geometry extension, thank you, Bernat!
     * custom blocks can be rearranged in the palette via their context menu, thanks, Simon Mong for pioneering this!
     * new "Blocks all the way" setting, if enabled all blocks in the palette are now custom blocks, except hat blocks and rings